Skip to main content

 The Endocrine System under Siege

-Your is an intricate network of glands and hormones, functioning as the body’s internal messaging service to regulate everything from your metabolism and mood to your reproductive health and stress responses.
+Your endocrine system is an intricate network of glands and hormones, functioning as the body’s internal messaging service to regulate everything from your metabolism and mood to your reproductive health and stress responses.
 This system requires clear, precise signals to maintain equilibrium.
 Endotoxin-driven inflammation acts like static on these communication lines, disrupting the clear signals required for optimal function.
 The consequences are not isolated; they ripple through the entire hormonal cascade, affecting several key control centers.

 The Hypothalamic-Pituitary-Adrenal (HPA) Axis the Stress Thermostat